 Ideally, students will approach faculty members well before any relevant deadlines and with a clear idea of what the thesis/capstone project is about.

 You can use this list of MALS faculty research areas as a resource in your search for an adviser.

-You should register for a Thesis Research course only when you have completed the course work for the degree, or at least 24 credits.
+You should enroll in MALS 79000: Thesis/Capstone Project only when you have completed the course work for the degree, or at least 24 credits of coursework.
 Some students register for one course and Thesis Research in the final semester, and some register for Thesis Research only.

 The Capstone Project

 You should start planning your capstone project halfway through the Liberal Studies Program (when you have close to 18 credits).